smtilson/pp3-command-line-game/README.md

 The only way to win is to collect the required amount of Elder Signs in order to banish the chosen Great Old One.
 This can only be done by completing adventures that have Elder Signs as Rewards.
 A player will lose if their Health or Sanity is 0 at the end of a turn.
 A player will also lose if the Great Old One gains enough Doom to be summoned.
 Doom is gained every 3 turns (at the turns end), when the clock strikes midnight.

 A player should decide in advance which Adventures they can afford to fail and which they can not.
 It is not wise to use all of your items to complete an Adventure unless it will result in winning the game.

+Note: The win and loss conditions are only checked at the end of the turn.
+If a player achieves both, then the win condition takes precedence.

 #### Turn Structure
 A turn begins with a player going on an Adventure (drawing an Adventure "card") and rolling their dice.
 Each adventure card has a name, flavor text, tasks, rewards, and penalties.
 An adventure is completed by completing each task of the Adventure (in any order).
 If an Adventure is completed, then the player receives the listed award.
 If the player runs out of dice before completing the adventure then they fail and suffer the penalty.
 In either case, the turn ends, the game resets for the next round, and the next turn begins.